Locations:

 “Side effects are essentially non-existent with the NADA protocol or acupuncture in general.
 The needles are all single-use, sterile and disposable so there is not much of a risk for infection.
 And when properly done, the needles shouldn’t go that deep into the ear.”

-NADA has even stated that the protocol is safe for those who are pregnant.
-The group reports having a very successful documented history of treating pregnant people who are living with addiction.
+NADA has even stated that the protocol is safe during pregnancy.
+The group reports having a very successful documented history of treating pregnant women living with addiction.

 According to Sobo, NADA acupuncture is more effective when participants are receptive and committed to treatment.
 If the willingness isn’t there, the protocol won’t be successful.